rubberocket/oldrocket/about/index.md

 ---
 layout: default
-title: Rubberocket
+title: About
 nav_order: 1
-description: "The official website of some guy who likes animating.
-May also include other things to look at."
+description: "All about Rubberocket.com."
 permalink: /about/
 ---